 - Coming from North, take the highway A12 direction Rosignano.
 Pay the toll at the final traffic barrier and keep driving until you reach the exit of Cecina Centro.

 - Coming from Rome, get the highway A12 towards Civitavecchia.
-After that, keep drive along the freeway E80 for about 260 km.
-Take the exit called La California and drive for other 5 minutes to reach the town center.
+After that, keep driving along the freeway E80 for about 260 km.
+Take the exit called La California and drive for another 5 minutes to reach the town center.

 You find Cecina Train Station along the coastal rail line that connects Rome to Genoa.
 There are direct trains from Rome (both Regionale slow trains than fast trains like Intercity and Frecciabianca), Pisa, and Florence.
 My suggestion is to download the Trenitalia App to check timetables and buy tickets.

 The best time to visit Cecina is from June through September.
 As with every summer destination, mass tourism arrives in Cecina in July and August.
 The weather is hot and the sun shines most of the time, so this is perfect for enjoying beach life.

 To avoid the big crowd and still enjoy swimming and sunbathing, the best period is from the middle of May, June (weekends may be crowded), to September.
 The weather is pleasant, not too hot not too cold, and you can alternate days by the sea with a few trips around.
 And you also get more affordable accommodation prices.

 April and October are a bit chilly for beach life, but they are good months to explore the surroundings and have lovely walks by the water without getting wet.

 Winter is only for real sea lovers.
 This is my fav time because I love walking along empty beaches, waiting for powerful sunsets that color the sky much more intensely than in summer.